jeffnyman/zil-retro/TUTORIAL.md

 Okay, let's talk about this.

 In ZIL, there is the concept of a `FORM`.
 A "form" is a collection of other objects surrounded by balanced angle brackets.
 A form in ZIL is used to perform any of the various possible ZIL operations.
-Here `ROUTINE` is a form.
 There is also the concept of an `ATOM`.
+Here `ROUTINE` and `GO` are both atoms.
 An "atom" is basically any word that identifies an operation, variable, object, verb, and so forth.
 This is sort of like the concept of an "identifier" in many other languages.
-Here `GO` is an atom.

-What this is saying is that this ZIL program has a routine form whose atom is "GO".
+`ROUTINE` and `GO` should both be considered atoms and the form is the whole construct `<ROUTINE GO ()>`.
+The form represents a call to the built-in function called `ROUTINE`, passing two arguments.
+Evaluating the form will cause the function to be called, defining a routine called `GO`.

 Incidentally, the basic parts of a routine look like this: